ichores-research/goal_state_reasoning/README.md

 ```
 pip install -r requirements.txt
 ```
-2. This code uses GPT-3.5 model from OpenAI/ To run you will need an OpenAI API Key.
-[How To Get Your Own OpenAI API Key](https://medium.com/@lorenzozar/how-to-get-your-own-openai-api-key-f4d44e60c327)
+2. This code uses GPT-3.5 model from OpenAI.
+To run you will need an OpenAI API Key.
+[How To Get Your Own OpenAI API Key.](https://medium.com/@lorenzozar/how-to-get-your-own-openai-api-key-f4d44e60c327)

 Save your OpenAI API Key in .env file in the following way:
 ```
 OPENAI_API_KEY=xyz123etc-xyz123etc-xyz123etc... #Replace with your key